Skip to main content

 Performance considerations

-• JOIN: The right side (subsearch) is loaded into memory.
-Keep subsearch results small by filtering and aggregating before joining.
+• join: The right side (with [...] or $cte) is loaded into memory for the hash join.
+Keep it small by filtering and aggregating before joining.
 Avoid joining two large unfiltered datasets.

 • CTEs: Each CTE is evaluated independently.
 Use filters and aggregations in CTEs to reduce intermediate result sizes.